 I have a knack for seeing the potential in almost any home and love to help clients see past what is and help them envision what can be.
 I have a decade of first-hand experience renovating and caressing my bungalow in Ladd’s Addition and had the honor of having my own home featured in a story in the Oregonian’s Homes and Gardens section.
 I can feel the love for any and almost all homes, but my heart goes all aflutter when entering a museum quality time capsule house — the solid mid-century ones with the original pink or green tiled bathrooms, those charming early 1900’s farmhouses with the original kitchen cabinets and fir countertops, the cozy bungalows with the built-ins still intact.

-When I’m not working with clients, you’ll find me hanging with my two little boys, Kalman and Saul, and my husband Robert, a Fine Art Conservator with his own business, Cascadia Art Conservation Center.
-Retired racing greyhounds have been my constant companions since 1997, and our family includes Peanut the greyhound, Miles the Cat, and our chickens, Rosie, Lola, and Betsy.
+When I’m not working with clients, you’ll find me hanging with my two boys, Kalman and Saul, and my husband Robert, a Fine Art Conservator with his own business, Cascadia Art Conservation Center.
+Retired racing greyhounds have been my constant companions since 1997, and our family includes Peanut the greyhound, Pinto the South Korean Italian greyhound, our 2 cats Spaghetti and Will, and our chickens, Rosie, Lil’ Peck, Penelope and Nugget.

 I am an obsessive gardener/plant fiend and love that we live in a climate where I can grow eucalyptus trees (I have 3 in my yard including a couple I started from seed) alongside blueberry bushes (6 in my yard).
 Given some free time, you’ll find me junking at an estate sale, dreaming of high brow junk, low brow art, making things, sewing, reading and dreaming of tropical locales.

 Now that we've been in Portland a year, I wanted to let you know how happy we have been here.